cs-ed/edtech-plan-Isasea/README.md

 >Introduction Computer Science course for Middle Schoolers

 ### Situation
-Assets at my school that will help are the large computer classes provided for me to teach in.
-Students will have no problem accesing the web when working on the programs.
+>Assets at my school that will help are the large  computer classrooms that are available on campus.
+Having these roomier classrooms can help students have enough space to work in groups and experience an environment where growth in class can happen in groups.
+Students will have no problem accesing the web because they have a laptop assigned to them to take home and will have full size computers in the computer classrooms that they will use.
+Each student will have two working devices for this course.
 A constraint that we have at our campus is that students are taking a computer class for the very first time and there is no resources for teachers like textbooks for this course.
-Since the computer lab is big the computer class will be a huge class.
-Not all students will get that 1-1 attention they need.
-Not all students have internet access at home to complete their homework.
+Lack of resources can created an impediment for learning all the fundamental introductory  Computer Course topics.
+Since the computer lab is big the computer class will be about 36 students which is a larger class where students might not have that 1:1 attention.
+Not all students have internet access at home to complete their homework and this can cause some constraints in the long run.

 ## Plan